How to wash tie-dye shirts without stains

-Freshly made tie-dye shirts will run the most then you are rinsing them.
-The moment wen you are done rinsing the shirt and you have washed it a bit by hand there should be no risk of bleeding or running in the wash.
-The time where it is the most risky to put a fresh tie-dye shirt in the was is if you are trying to put a tie-dye that has not been rinsed at all.
-In that case, there would still be plenty of dye that is still ready to react with any fibers it can react with.
+Freshly made tie-dye shirts will run the most when you are rinsing them.
+The moment wen you are done rinsing the shirt and have washed there should be no risk of bleeding or running in the wash.

 Can I wash multiple tie-dye shirts at the same time?